thebongy/version-check/README.md

 - `releaseVersion`: The version read from the project, in the format as given in the `tagFormat` input.

 ### Example workflow -
-Read a version from your package.json, and check if a tag of the format `${version}-beta` already exists on the repo on PRs to the `staging` branch.
+Read a version from your package.json, and check if a tag of the format `v${version}-beta` already exists on the repo on PRs to the `staging` branch.
 If the version exists, the build fails, otherwise, the version number is exported to the `releaseVersion` variable